hdtodd/WeatherStation/doc/WS-PO.md

 Most of the devices supported by WP are straightforward: one device, one connection, one set of data per sampling.
 The exception is the DS18-class thermal sensors connected via OneWire: there may be many DS18 devices (limit of 4 as compiled).

 <p style="margin-left:40px">**Chronodot RTC**</br>
 The Chronodot is a battery-maintained real-time-clock (RTC) that provides the date-time string used as timestamp for data records sent to the controlling program/terminal and used to display on the TFT display (if there is one).
 Other RTC devices could be substituted for the Chronodot with minor changes to the code in WP.
-WP assumes that the Chronodot date+time have been set before WP starts up.
-[A useful additional function would be to have WP accept a command to set date+time.]
-In the absence of a Chronodot, WP assumes that it has just started as a result of a new compile/upload sequence and uses the date+time of its own compilation plus the elapsed time since WP started as the current date+time for its date-time stamp.</br>
+WP assumes that the Chronodot date+time have been set before WP starts up, but the Chronodot's time can be changed with the `settime` command.
+In the absence of a Chronodot, WP uses the the elapsed time since WP started as the current date+time for its date-time stamp, but, again, its base time can be set with the `settime` command.</br>
 </br>**TFT Display**</br>
 The SainSmart 1.8" TFT LCD display is a color 128x160-pixel display connected via SPI interface.
 The SainSmart version differs from the Adafruit version in its pinouts.
 The implementation here (ST7335) uses the SainSmart pin layout for "high display speed" [[https://www.tweaking4all.com/hardware/arduino/sainsmart-arduino-color-display/]()].
 WP supports the ST7735R and  ILI9163C models.
 The WP code is compiled to display in portrait mode but could be easily modified for landscape.
 The code is highly modular, with display initialization in separate section within setup() and with the display code itself in a separate procedure called from within loop().
 </br>**MPL3115A2**</br>The MPL3115A2 is a sophisticated altitude/barometer/temperature sensor that provides the ability to read each type of sensor data independently.
 Internally, the MPL reads pressure relative to an internal vacuum chamber.
 It provides the ability to add a "trim" to pressure and altitude readings to compensate for any internal inaccuracies.
 In setup(), WP sets that "trim" value for altitude to the difference between the MPL-measured value and a reading you might make from a GPS system, and the MPL applies that trim to any altitude reading it makes.
 (The MPL code does not provide for applying pressure "trim").
 Set `MY_ALTITUDE` in `WP.h` to your GPS-measured altitude, in meters, if the altitude reading is important to you and you intend to move the location of the Arduino probe with its MPL.
 During sampling, WP collects altitude, pressure, and temperature from the sensor.
 Using a terminal connection, put WP in `report` mode and command a `sample` to obtain the MPL readings for all three sensor values.</br>